 Dandelion Wine is technically a collection of short stories.
 However, it’s different from The Martian Chronicles and The Illustrated Man.
-In those two, each story bears little-to-no connection to the other stories contained within the books’ spines.
-There’s no consistent this storyline.
+In those two, each story bears little-to-no connection to the other stories contained within the books’ spines: there’s no consistent storyline.

 Anyway, exposition aside, I thought it’d be amiss not to include at least one part of Dandelion Wine.
 Because it’s truly unique.

 The novel opens in a magical way, which sets the reader up to expect elements of fantasy and magic throughout the text.
 The protagonist, Douglas, opens the novel overlooking his hometown with a panoramic view.
 Just as dawn is about to break and wake the town, Douglas ushers in the first day of summer by performing an elaborate performance to lighten the sky: he exhales in the last few stars, he points at the street lights and flicks them on.
 I can’t really explain it all, I guess it’s magic.
 You gotta read this one to appreciate what he’s doing here.

 “Douglas, conducting an orchestra, pointed to the eastern sky.
 The sun began to rise… Doors slammed open; people stepped out.
 Summer 1928 began”

 Hah, tricked you!
 I’m actually included not one, but TWO stories from Dandelion Wine.
 You got bamboozled, huh?